TryGhost/node-sqlite3/README.md

 # BUILDING

-Make sure you have the sources for `sqlite3` installed.
+The module depends only on libqlite3, but by default will build an internal/bundled copy so an externally installed sqlite3 is not required.

+If you wish to install against an external sqlite then you need to pass the `--sqlite` argument to node-gyp.
+You can do this like:

+    ./configure --sqlite=/usr/local
+    make

+Or like this (using the node-gyp built into npm):

+     `npm explore npm -g -- pwd`/bin/node-gyp-bin/node-gyp --sqlite=/usr/local
+     make

+If building against an external sqlite3 make sure to have the development headers available.
 Mac OS X ships with these by default.
 If you don't have them installed, install the `-dev` package with your package manager, e.g. `apt-get install libsqlite3-dev` for Debian/Ubuntu.
 Make sure that you have at least `libsqlite3` >= 3.6.

-Bulding also requires node-gyp to be installed.
-You can do this with npm:

-    npm install -g node-gyp
+Note, if building against homebrew-installed sqlite on OS X you can do:

+    ./configure --sqlite=/usr/local/opt/sqlite/
+    make

 To obtain and build the bindings:

     git clone git://github.com/developmentseed/node-sqlite3.git
     cd node-sqlite3
-    ./configure
-    make
+    npm install

 You can also use [`npm`](https://github.com/isaacs/npm) to download and install them:

     npm install sqlite3

 # TESTS

-[expresso](https://github.com/visionmedia/expresso) is required to run unit tests.
+[mocha](https://github.com/visionmedia/mocha) is required to run unit tests.

-    npm install expresso
+    npm install mocha
-    make test
+    npm test